Admissibility and rectification of colored symmetric operads: Transport of operads and operadic algebras

 and hence claim \refit{claim.B} for the tree $T$ consisting of a single (marked or unmarked) vertex.

 We now perform the induction step.
 We may assume that $T$ has at least two vertices.
 By definition,

 Recall that a map $f$ in a model category $\C$ is a cofibration with cofibrant source if and only if it is a cofibrant object in $\Ar(\C)$, i.e., $\id_\emptyset \r f$ is a cofibration.
-Likewise, $f$ is a cofibration with monoidally cofibrant source if and only if there is a cofibration $\id_1 \r f$ in $\Ar(\C)$.
+Likewise, $f$ is a cofibration with well-pointed source if and only if there is a cofibration $\id_1 \r f$ in $\Ar(\C)$.